Shadow-919/Automated-Image-Caption-Generator/README.md

 - 📸 Generates accurate, context-aware captions for any image
 - ✨ Built using an **Encoder-Decoder** architecture
 - 🧪 Evaluated using BLEU (1–4), ROUGE, and CIDEr metrics
+- 🔊 Integrated **Text-to-Speech (TTS)** to audibly read out the generated captions for enhanced accessibility.
 - 🌐 Model deployed on a responsive web interface via **Flask**

 ---